 - Keep off your feet and elevate your legs if you have an injury.

 According to Dr. Harvey Katzeff, co-coordinator of the Comprehensive Diabetic Foot Care Center at the Vascular Institute at Long Island Jewish Medical Center, “Everyone with diabetes should learn proper foot care.
-Along with their personal physicians, [diabetic] patients should see a vascular specialist, an endocrinologist, and a podiatrist.”
+Along with their personal physicians, people with diabetes should see a vascular specialist, an endocrinologist, and a podiatrist.”

-It is possible for diabetics to avoid foot complications if they are diligent and maintain healthy blood sugar levels.
+It is possible for people with diabetes to avoid foot complications if they are diligent and maintain healthy blood sugar levels.
 But daily inspection of the feet is also essential.